DanielPHenricks/AnchorAbroad/README.md

 # AnchorAbroad

 Anchor Abroad is a web application designed for prospective Vanderbilt study abroad students.
 It provides an interactive map of study abroad locations along with detailed information about each program, current student experiences, and activities.
-Additionally, it allows users to connect with program alumni, helping students make more informed decisions about where to study abroad.
+It allows for collaboration among prospective students and past alumni.

 ## Setup instructions